PRINCIPAL INVESTIGATOR

 Megan Geesin

-Megan is a PhD student in the ICS Program at East Carolina University.
-Broadly, her research interests include coastal ecology, conservation of aquatic systems, and studying the impacts of climate change on aquatic organisms and ecosystems.
+Megan is a PhD candidate in the Integrated Coastal Sciences Program at East Carolina University.
+Her dissertation research focuses on investigating the influence of different living shoreline structures on their surrounding habitats and vice versa through the use of in situ methods and remote sensing techniques.
 Megan graduated from the University of Maryland College Park in 2020 with a B.S. in Biology specializing in Ecology and Evolution, and minors in Paleobiology and Spanish.
 Before starting at ECU, Megan worked in labs at the University of Maryland, the Coastal Studies Institute, and Horn Point laboratory at the University of Maryland Center for Environmental Science.

-Megan is a PhD student in the ICS Program at East Carolina University.
-Broadly, her research interests include coastal ecology, conservation of aquatic systems, and studying the impacts of climate change on aquatic organisms and ecosystems.
+Megan is a PhD candidate in the Integrated Coastal Sciences Program at East Carolina University.
+Her dissertation research focuses on investigating the influence of different living shoreline structures on their surrounding habitats and vice versa through the use of in situ methods and remote sensing techniques.
 Megan graduated from the University of Maryland College Park in 2020 with a B.S. in Biology specializing in Ecology and Evolution, and minors in Paleobiology and Spanish.
 Before starting at ECU, Megan worked in labs at the University of Maryland, the Coastal Studies Institute, and Horn Point laboratory at the University of Maryland Center for Environmental Science.

 Mary-Margaret McKinney